-There are several techniques for repairing pavement that has been damaged by protruding roots.
-For trees that are highly sensitive to root disturbance, consider creating a concrete or asphalt . mini-ramp. to smooth the uneven surface between two sidewalk sections (Figure 11).
+There are several techniques for repairing pavement that has been damaged by protruding Figure 12.
+A vertical underground roots.
+For trees that are highly sensitive to root disturbance, consider creating a concrete or asphalt, mini-ramp, to smooth the uneven surface between two sidewalk sections (Figure 11).
 Local ordinances governing liability should be consulted prior to using this technique.
 Relocate walkways with broken concrete slabs a few feet farther from the tree.
-For trees that can tolerate root disturbance, a vertical underground barrier may redirect root expansion away from pavement (Figure 12).